 \begin{itemize}

 \item We propose a simple but effective DFKD method by dynamically adjusting the difficulty of generated pseudo samples, called CuDFKD.
-It's the first method to dynamically and explicitly match the process of generating pseudo samples with the training process of the student model, and we prove that it reaches convergence by the theory of MM.
+It's the first method to dynamically match the target generation with the status of student model.

-\item We provide a detailed analysis and discussion of the advantages of CuDFKD over memory-based and boundary-based DFKD methods, and also explore the future improvement of CuDFKD.
+\item We demonstrate the convergence of CuDFKD by the theory of MM and VC-dimension.
+We also provide a detailed analysis and discussion of the advantages of CuDFKD over memory-based and boundary-based DFKD methods.

-\item Our CuDFKD achieves the best performance of CIFAR10 with a ResNet18 validation accuracy of 95.28\%, and also has comparable results to other SOTA methods.
-Furthermore, CuDFKD is the most stable and efficient method among all the benchmarks, even when the teacher is noisy.
-CuDFKD also performs well when the teacher is noisy.